Enquiries from the public

 We have recently released the tender documents for our first large procurement exercise.
 Working closely with Bath and North East Somerset Council, Bristol City Council, North Somerset Council and South Gloucestershire Council, we are leading on a project to establish a Framework agreement for professional services to support our regional infrastructure projects.

-If this could be of interest to your business, please follow this link in order to access the tender documents.
+If this could be of interest to your business, please access the tender documents.

 Freedom of information requests